-KEYPAD: Mechanical specifications: 15-key keypad with the following keys: 0 , 1 ,, 9 , ' . ','-', CMD , DEL , ACK .
-Function: it allows the manual input of numerical data and to select CMD key (COMMAND): it allows to select the Menu Bar at the top of the screen in the software interface running on the SY1527 system.
+KEYPAD: Mechanical specifications: 15-key keypad with the following keys: 0, 1,, 9, '-', CMD, DEL, ACK.
+Function: it allows the manual input of numerical data and to select the Menu Bar in the software interface.
+In particular: CMD key (COMMAND): it allows to select the Menu Bar at the top of the screen in the software interface running on the SY1527 system.
 DEL key (DELETE): it corresponds to the usual DELETE command of a standard keyboard.
 ACK key (ACKNOWLEDGE): it corresponds to the ENTER command of a standard keyboard.
 For further details on their functions please refer to the User's Manual. +/- CONTRAST: Mechanical specifications: push buttons.
 Function: it allows to adjust the contrast of the LCD. +/- BRIGHT: Mechanical specifications: push buttons.
 Function: it allows to adjust the brightness of the LCD.
 RESET: Mechanical specifications: push button.
 Function: it allows a manual reset of the channels from the front panel.
-If the button is pressed for more than $T{RCPU} = 100+200$ ms (the
+If the button is pressed for more than $T{RCPU} = 100 \div 200$ ms (the

 LED will be red), only the CPU will be reset.
-If the button is pressed for more than T{RCH} = T{RCPU} + 900 ms (the LED will become orange), also the boards will be reset and the channels which are ON are reset.
+If the button is pressed for more than $T{RCH}$ = $T{RCPU}$ + 900 ms (the LED will become orange), also the boards will be reset and the channels which are ON are reset.